 |Dreams||Make enough money to not work here anymore.||You like baking and want to start a bake shop one day.|

 People like to talk about their family, occupation, recreation, and dreams and often use these talking points to initiate small talk and build rapport.
 Here’s a great youtube video of this method explained in more detail.
-Have these questions prepared about yourself can ward off 80% of the most common questions.
+Having these questions prepared about yourself can ward off 80% of the most common questions.

 Do some research about your “adversaries” and the people you are working with.
 Do some offensive reconnaissance and see if there are any potential connections to your network with the people you will meet.
 Ward off any mentions of those connections.
 How can you use this information to social engineer them to get things to work in your favor?